561-475-1831

 How Long After Mediation Can You Go To Court?

-HOW LONG AFTER MEDIATION CAN YOU GO TO COURTIn Florida, the statute of limitations for personal injury claims is four years, meaning an individual has four years from the date of the injury to file a lawsuit.
+interior of a court room with the involved parties standing upIn Florida, the statute of limitations for personal injury claims is four years, meaning an individual has four years from the date of the injury to file a lawsuit.
 If you have a medical malpractice claim or need to file a wrongful death action after a loved one’s untimely passing, the state gives you two years to file a lawsuit to seek compensation in court.

 If you can’t settle your case through mediation and decide to go to court, you must do so before time runs out to file a lawsuit.
 The time frame between mediation and going to court can vary since you’ll need time to prepare your case and schedule a court date.
 However, it is essential to keep in mind that the clock is ticking, so it’s best to file a lawsuit as soon as possible if you decide not to settle through mediation.